mrj0/react-compiler-test/README.md

+# Mobx experiment with React Compiler

+See https://fosstodon.org/@mrj/112624267229880874 as well as the excellent [original](https://developerway.com/posts/i-tried-react-compiler).

 # React Compiler test run

 This is a few code examples of the React Compiler working and not working.
 They are written to illustrate the article [I tried React Compiler today, and guess what... 😉](https://developerway.com/posts/i-tried-react-compiler)